-STEM education appeared to offer kids an inclusive, holistic and integrated approach to content that used to be very boring and hard to get.
-With this new way of teaching science, technology, engineering and math, education becomes more and more social, honouring the theories of Vygotsky.
+STEM education appeared to offer kids an inclusive, holistic, and integrated approach to content that used to be very boring and hard to get.
+With this new way of teaching science, technology, engineering, and math, education becomes more and more social, honoring the theories of Vygotsky.

 Besides learning how to program a virtual robot, getting ideas for a new creative code for their EV3s, doing incredible STEM projects, or understanding how technology can make this world a better place, STEM education can give your students a new, remarkable mindset for them to interact with the world in a new, more successful way.

 But how can we, as teachers, make sure our students do incorporate the number of abilities STEM education can provide them with?
 Is there a way to assure parents that their kids are going to apply problem-solving, critical thinking, computational thinking, and teamwork in every aspect of their lives?
 Well, at least we can give you a few tips to be a bit closer to this reachable utopia.
 Are you ready?

 Tips to make your students apply STEM values every day!